Azure/oil-tank-forecasting-guide/Technical Deployment Guide/README.md

   - ***Batch Requests*** to *Url*.
 - Delete from the end of the uri the string ***/jobs?api-version=2.0***.
 - Save the file.
+-
+### Create the retraining web service ###

+*Important Note:* While the previous predictive web service was deployed from a predictive experiment, the retraining web service is deployed from a training experiment.
+You will still need information from the predictive web service in order to update it using the retrained model.

-Copy the endpoint's update authorization information to the *TankLevelUpdating.json* file for access from R:
+Copy the tanklevelforecasting endpoint's update authorization information to the *TankLevelUpdating.json* file for access from R:

+- Click *tanklevelforecasting* in the list of endpoints.
+- From the menu bar, click ***Consume***.
 - Copy
   - ***Primary Key*** to *Api Key*.
   - ***Patch*** to *Url*.
 - Save the file.

-You will create the retraining web service from the retraining experiment.
+Create the retraining web service from the training experiment.

 - Navigate to your *Tank Level Forecasting Solution How-To: Step 2 of 2*.
+- Add an ***Web Service Output*** module to the experiment.
+- Wire it to the output of the ***Train Model*** module.
+- Add another ***Web Service Output*** module to the experiment.
+- Wire it to the left output of the ***Execute R Script*** module with the words *Compute performance metrics*.
+- Click ***RUN*** at the bottom of the page.
+- Wait for the experiment to finish running (about 4 minutes).
 - Click ***SET UP WEB SERVICE*** at the bottom of the page, and choose ***Deploy Web Service [Classic]***.
 - If you are warned that the web services does not have web inputs or outputs, click ***Yes***.